lerarosalene/fic-archive-viewer/README.md

 1. `ARCHIVE_PATH` - Where application looks for archive.
 Defaults to directory where `.exe`/`.js` is.
 2. `BIND_PORT` - Which port to listen.
 Defaults to 0 (system assigns random available port).
 You can set it manually to avoid port changing every run.
+3. `BIND_ADDRESS` - Which network interface to bind to.
+Defaults to `127.0.0.1` (loopback).
+Set it to `0.0.0.0` to listen for incoming connections.
+Use this option only in local network; to publish interface to the internet, use reverse proxy with SSL.
-3. `NO_OPEN` - set it to prevent viewer from opening browser tab.
+4. `NO_OPEN` - set it to prevent viewer from opening browser tab.
+5. `DARK_MODE` - set it to enable experimental dark mode.

 ### TODO